 Click here to view our Blueberry Growing Guide.

 Latin Name: Vaccinium corymbosum

 Site and Soil: Blueberry bushes like 1/2 day to full sun and well-drained, acidic soil.

-Pollination Requirements: Blueberries are partially self-fertile.
+Pollination Requirements: Partially self-fertile.
 Plant two varieties for greater fruit production

 Hardiness: Hardy to minus 30° F.

 Size at Maturity: 4-5 ft. in height and spread.

 Bloom Time: April

 Fruit Size: Very large